 How to co-parent after divorce:

-The role of the spouse ends, yet the role of the parent continues.
+The role of spouse ends, yet the role of parent continues.
 You may find it helpful to stop and think about the following questions:

 - How can I be involved in my child’s life?

-- How do I manage to parent if my former spouse and I can’t? communicate?
+- How do I manage parenting if my former spouse and I can’t get along?